 This is not doom and gloom but I wanted to add a page about my personal journey with Cancer and encourage everyone who reads my blog to share their stories.
 I believe that is very powerful not only to share but listen/hear other peoples stories and together learn.

-From May 2014 to September 2014, I was the sole carer and nursed my mother through cancer which sadly she didn’t manage to fight.
-But, through my blog I found a voice and it meant I could share my feelings.
+From May 2014 to September 2014, I was the sole carer of my mother as she fort her battle with pancreatic and liver cancer which sadly she didn’t manage to fight.
+But, through my blog, I found a voice and it meant I could share my feelings.
 As a carer sometimes you do not have a voice but please know that their are charities who can support you, such as Maggie’s.

-I did the Royal Marsden half marathon in March 2017 and was really amazed as I managed to do the 14 miles in 4 hours not bad and raise over £1.500.
+I decided to do the Royal Marsden half marathon in March 2017 as I needed a challenge and was pleasantly surprised with minimal preparation that I managed to do the 14 miles in 4 hours, not bad and raise over £1.500.

 In March 2017, I started to volunteer at the RMH Chelsea as I wanted to give back to the hospital that saved my life and as weird as this may sound became my second home, my safe haven.
 It didn’t take long for me to get settled and as someone who had walked the walk I felt I could / was making a difference to the patient journey.

 So, I head up Meet & Greet, water in Outpatients and you may see me in the shop or even in the cafe, some days I feel like I live their.
 And then in November 2019, I joined the committee following the Queen’s Award for Excellence.